 Total and Permanent Disability Insurance

 TPD cover can provide you with an income if you are injured and, in the opinion of a medical practitioner, unlikely to work ever again in any job for which you are suited.
 Your education, training or experience are taken into account when determining this.
-Most insurance policies are paid out after six months of disability.
+Many insurance claims are paid out after six months of disability.

 It’s important to note that super funds do not offer insurance cover for critical illness or trauma.